roth-hex-lab/roth-hex-lab.github.io/content/authors/Hafize Nur Şahbudak/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I am a computer engineer and a master's student in the Informatics department at the Technical University of Munich.
+bio: Hafize is a computer scientist and was a master student at CIT at the Technical University of Munich.
+She supported the chair as HiWi in various projects including Vipers.

 interests:
   - Computer Vision